Nucleartaxi/endless-sky-generators/README.md

 ### Prerequisites
 1. [Download the latest version of Python](https://www.python.org/downloads/) (Python 3.8.1 or later).
-2. Run the installer to install Python to your computer.
+2. Run the installer to install Python.

 ### Installing
 1. Download the latest version of Endless Sky Generators from [the releases page](https://github.com/Nucleartaxi/endless-sky-generators/releases).